1 The Role of Analytics in Accounting

 5. Map the stages of an accounting analytics workflow from question formulation through communication of results.

-You have just started a position as a staff accountant at a mid-size distribution company.
-During your first week, the controller asks you to investigate why gross margins declined in the most recent quarter.
-She hands you login credentials to the company’s enterprise resource planning system and tells you the data you need is “in the database.”
+You have just started a position as a staff accountant at Charles River, a mid-size home furnishings company in the greater Boston area.
+During your first week, the controller asks you to investigate why gross margins on the Furniture product line declined in the most recent quarter.
+She tells you the data you need is spread across several tables in the company’s database, including sales orders, product cost records, and the general ledger.
 Your accounting coursework prepared you to interpret financial statements, calculate ratios, and apply standards, but you have never pulled data directly from a database, cleaned it for analysis, or built an interactive report that the management team can explore on their own.
 You realize that answering the controller’s question will require more than accounting knowledge.
 It will require the ability to extract, prepare, analyze, and communicate data.
 This chapter introduces the analytical mindset and the toolkit you will develop throughout this book to handle exactly this kind of challenge.

 The accounting profession has always been built on data.
 Accountants record transactions, classify them into accounts, summarize them in financial statements, and interpret the results for stakeholders.
 For most of the profession’s history, the volume of data involved in these tasks was manageable through manual methods and later through basic spreadsheets.
 A general ledger might contain a few thousand entries per year, and an auditor could review a reasonable portion of those entries by hand.
 That era has ended.